Barycentric Interpolation Based on Equilibrium Potential: Experimental results

-In this subsection, we study the interpolation of analytic functions that have singularities near $E=[-1,1]$.
-We compare our method with the conformal mapping method proposed by Tee and Trefethen \cite{Tee2006}, as well as the Floater-Hormann method that interpolates at equidistant nodes \cite{Floater2007}.
-For the latter, we use the implementation \emph{Chebfun(f(X),'equi')} within Chebfun \cite{Driscoll2014}.
-We compare $\|f-r_{n,m}\|_{\infty}$ of the absolute error of the corresponding interpolants in $-1:0.00001:1$.
+In this subsection, we investigate the interpolation of analytic functions with singularities near the interval $E=[-1,1]$.
+We compare our method with the conformal mapping technique proposed by Tee and Trefethen \cite{Tee2006}, as well as the Floater-Hormann method that uses equidistant nodes for interpolation \cite{Floater2007}.
+For the latter, we utilize the implementation \emph{Chebfun(f(X),`equi')} within Chebfun \cite{Driscoll2014}.
+The comparison is based on $\|f-r_{n}\|_{\infty}$, the maximum absolute error of the corresponding interpolants, computed over the interval $-1:0.00001:1$.

-For $f(x) = \exp(1/(1+10^4 x^2))$ with essential singularities at $\pm 0.01i$, we demonstrate the absolute errors of the rational interpolation \eqref{eq:1.1c} by selecting $F=D(-0.01i,0.0001)\cup D(0.01i,0.0001)$ and various degrees $n$, as shown on the left of Figure \ref{fig:3}.
-On the right of Figure \ref{fig:3}, we present the local potential map around the singularities, where the nodes and poles attract each other to cluster closely, leading to a uniformly high potential for $E$ and a uniformly low potential for $F$.
-As the degree $n$ increases, the convergence rate of our method gradually approaches the theoretical asymptotic rate, which is consistent with the analysis in Section \ref{sec:theory}.
-We also note that our method outperforms the conformal mapping method \cite{Tee2006} and Floater-Hormann method \cite{Floater2007} in terms of absolute errors, as shown in the numerical experiments.